nextcloud/documentation/developer_manual/app/routes.rst

 Matching suburls
 ================
-Sometimes its needed to match more than one URL fragment.
+Sometimes it is needed to match more than one URL fragment.
 An example would be to match a request for all URLs that start with **OPTIONS /index.php/apps/myapp/api**.
 To do this, use the **requirements** parameter in your route which is an array containing pairs of **'key' => 'regex'**:

 .. code-block:: php